 Calendula tincture can be added to bath water or a hair rinse to help itching or irritated scalp and skin conditions.

-If you want to create a non-alcoholic tincture, then you can simply replace the alcohol with Apple Cider Vinegar.
+To create a non-alcoholic tincture, replace the alcohol with Apple Cider Vinegar.

 Pour the apple cider vinegar over the herbs and cover them by 2-3 inches, and then seal the jar with a tight-fitting lid.
 Then, place the jar in a warm, sunny spot, and let the herbs soak (macerate) for 4 to 6 weeks, shaking daily.